Skip to Main Content Close

 • Find a Rep

 The cost of a commercial playground slide can vary greatly.
-You can typically find them priced anywhere from $1,500 to $20,000 but the average cost is around $3,000-5,000.
-Commercial-grade playground equipment does not refer to the standard backyard playset, but rather the heavy-duty pieces found in public parks or schools.
+You can typically find them priced anywhere from $1,500 to $20,000, but the average cost is around $3,000 to 5,000.
+A slide is an important part of every play set, so it's definitely important to factor at least one into your playground cost estimate.
+Keep in mind that "commercial-grade playground equipment" does not refer to the standard backyard play set; these are heavy-duty pieces found in public parks or schools.
 Most of these slides will be made from high-quality molded plastic with steel posts and steps, built to withstand years of daily use and harsh weather.
+That's why your playground cost will naturally be a bit higher than it would if you were just buying equipment for your backyard.

 Slides can be found in a wide selection of shapes, colors and sizes.
-It would be difficult to come across two slides that looked alike!
-Because of their customizable nature and variety, it can be helpful to know some of the terms used to describe playground slides.
+It would be difficult to come across two slides that looked exactly alike!
+Because of their customizable nature and variety, it can be helpful to know some of the terms used to describe different kinds of playground slides.

-Spiral Slides - Spiral means exactly what you would expect, the chute winds in a spiral pattern from the entrance to the exit.
-They can be tube slides or traditional open slides, freestanding or mounted and anywhere from 8-16 feet.
+• Spiral Slides: Spiral means exactly what you would expect; the chute winds in a spiral pattern from the entrance to the exit.
+They can be tube slides or traditional open slides, freestanding or mounted, and anywhere from 8 to 16 feet.

-Wavy Slide - Wavy refers to the humps along the slide.
-The shallow dips offer a little extra thrill to the ride.
+• Wavy Slide: "Wavy" refers to the humps along the slide.
+The shallow dips offer a little extra thrill during the ride.
 They will be found as straight slides and in a variety of heights.